Face Shape Calculator: Find Hats That Actually Suit You

 You can pull off baseball caps, fedoras, and beanies without even trying.
 Because you have so many options, you should experiment with different hat styles to see what fits your look best.

 One small warning: just stay away from hats with massive crowns that make your head look unnecessarily long.
+Want specific recommendations?
+We picked the 5 best hats for oval faces so you don’t have to figure it our yourself.

 2. Round